A Trusted North Port Bankruptcy Lawyer Ready to Help You

 Perhaps a more appropriate question is, “Can I afford not to retain a bankruptcy lawyer?” .The Bankruptcy Code is incredibly complex, and a serious misstep could result in disastrous consequences.
 Likewise, you may not be able to afford to avoid bankruptcy, especially if you own significant property and you plan on filing under Chapter 13.

 At David Holland Law, we understand that the same financial problems that prevent you from paying your creditors might make it difficult for you to afford our fees.
-That is why, unlike most other Florida bankruptcy lawyers, we allow you to pay your fees over time for as little as zero money down.
+That is why, unlike most other Florida bankruptcy law firms, we allow you to pay your fees over time for as little as zero money down.
 Yes, you can afford us.
+Let our proven North Port bankruptcy lawyer help you today.

 “Very informative with my questions and concerns.
 Have used his services and would highly recommend him.” – Toni